 In essence, your portfolio should showcase your professional work, demonstrating what you can do and the skills you have.
 But more than that, it should demonstrate your experience and the journey that you've been on to get there.
 Needless to say, it's no simple task,

-Through this article, I'll run through some essential portfolio advice and golden rules that can be applied to any creative discipline, to help you on your way to curating a killer portfolio.
+Through this article, we'll run through some essential portfolio advice and golden rules that can be applied to any creative discipline, to help you on your way to curating a killer design portfolio.

 01. Only the best will do